 Autoimmune inner ear disease

 Autoimmune inner ear disease (AIED) is a syndrome of progressive hearing loss and/or dizziness that is caused by antibodies or immune cells.
 It attacks the inner ear and causes hearing loss.
 In most cases, the symptoms of tinnitus (ringing, hissing, roaring) is seen which occurs over a few months.
-Autoimmune inner ear disease is mostly misunderstood as Meniere’s diseases but has different causes and symptoms than Autoimmune.
+Autoimmune inner ear disease is mostly misunderstood as Meniere’s disease but has different causes and symptoms than Autoimmune.

 Hearing loss that runs in the family

 The sensorineural hearing loss causes due to hereditary problems.
 If the hearing loss runs in the family than at a specific age you will get suffer from hearing loss.

 Aging is the most common cause of deafness.
 One out of three people age 65-74 has some level of hearing loss.
 Common conditions that can increase the risk of deafness in elderly people are high blood pressure, diabetes, or the use of certain medications harmful to the ear.